pingidentity/astro/packages/astro/MIGRATION.md

 * Enhanced security
 * Improved developer experience

 Upgrading Astro to utilize Yarn 2 also guarantees that it will not impede applications that rely on Astro from following suit.
+A [migration guide](https://yarnpkg.com/getting-started/migration) is available for reference if your team is interested in making the switch.

 ### Breaking Changes